tipsi2022/Group18-Predicting-League-of-Legends-Analytics/README.md

 1. To create new branch - git checkout -b <branch-name>
 2. to shift from one branch to another - git cheackout <branch-name>
 3. After completing create PR on that branch - git push origin <branch-name>
+4. Go to github and create pull request on your branch to master branch.